paveltimofeev/screens.io/tasklist.md

 - [Security] Check npm deps for vulnerabilities by npm audit at lease, and fix them
 - [Legal] FontAwsome can be used for commercial project?
 - [Legal] juxtaposejs can be used for commercial project?
+- [Legal] Unsplush images can be used for commercial project?
+- [Legal] Terms of Service, Privacy Policy, Cookie Policy and Beta Service Agreement - what needed?
 - [Frontend] Support dark theme based on 'prefers-color-scheme' css media function
 - Invalid css-selector could crash test